petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 We did it.
 We created a reproducible workflow using Microsoft Word and Excel, and we didn't need to learn Git or DVC.
-No we can iterate on our data, analysis, figures, and writing, and all we need to do to get them all up-to-date and backed up is to run the pipeline and commit the changes.
+Now we can iterate on our data, analysis, figures, and writing, and all we need to do to get them all up-to-date and backed up is to run the pipeline and commit the changes.
 Now we can share our project and others can reproduce the outputs